kingsdigitallab/alice-thornton/frontend/edition/guidelines/index.md

 #### Metadata

-Short narrative biographies were written for as many individuals as possible.
+Short narrative biographies were written for all individuals who could be identified.
 In addition, where available, more structured metadata was recorded for spouses, parents, children, birth and death dates, titles and married women\'s birth surnames, as well as the main sources used.
 These are not present in the DSE but (along with lists of sources) have